vblanco20-1/vulkan-guide/vkguide_new_source/chapter_2/vulkan_shader_code.md

 We begin by specifying a default glsl version, 460 which maps to GLSL 4.6 will do just fine.

 Next we have the layout statement that defines the workgroup size.
 As explained in the article before, when executing compute shaders, they will get executed in groups of N lanes/threads.
-We are specifyinf sizes x=16, y=16, z=1 (default).
+We are specifying sizes x=16, y=16, z=1 (default).
 Which means that in the shader, each group will be of 16x16 lanes working together.

 The next layout statement is for the shader input through descriptor sets.
 We are setting a single image2D as set 0 and binding 0 within that set.
 With vulkan, each descriptor *set* can have a number of bindings, which are the things bound by that set when you bind that set.
 So this is 1 set, at index 0, which will contain a single image at binding #0.